What are Leasehold Rights?

 Buyers Will Generally Want Long Leases

 Assuming a buyer wants to indefinitely stay in the seller’s commercial space after the sale, then the buyer will naturally prefer the longest possible lease.
 The buyer wants assurances that they will have the time to recoup their investment in the business without interruption from the landlord.
 Such interruptions can come through future rent increases, demands of negotiating a new lease when the current lease expires, or the ultimate business interruption in the form of being forced to move one’s business location upon the expiration of the lease!
-For retail businesses, being forced to move from a well established location to parts unknown is an extremely risky endeavor.
-Thus, for businesses that rely on customer traffic, it is essential to have as lengthy a lease as possible prior to selling the business.
+A retail-related business may not be saleable in the absence of a lease with a fixed and definite term.

 Leases with Personal Guarantees Not Favored

 Many landlords require a commercial tenant to sign a personal guaranty as a part of the lease.
 The personal guarantor (typically required to be the actual tenant and possibly their spouse) personally guarantees the performance of the lease for a certain length of time.
 Often the personal guaranty expires after a couple of years, but some landlords require the personal guaranty to be in full force for the duration of the lease.
 The landlord is more likely to require personal guarantees if the space has valuable tenant improvements or when the commercial space is highly sought after (giving the landlord more leverage against the tenant).
-For tenants with personal guarantees, the bottom line is that if the lease is in default, the personal guarantor may be sued personally by the landlord for non-payment of rent.
+If the lease is in default, the personal guarantor may be sued personally by the landlord for non-payment of rent.

 Some Sellers May Choose to Remain Personal Guarantor of Lease

 A seller of a business who is also personally guaranteeing their lease may be forced to remain as the personal guarantor of the lease even after a buyer assumes their lease (and buys their business).
-The lease itself should address this possibility, and typically will not let personal guarantors off the hook even in the event of a sale of the business.
-In any event, sellers who are personal guarantors may attempt to substitute the buyer of the business as the new personal guarantor.
+Sellers who are personal guarantors may attempt to substitute the buyer of the business as the new personal guarantor.
 But landlords frequently object to this option unless the buyer is very well established with ample liquidity.
 If the buyer is not willing to become the new personal guarantor (or if the landlord still requires the seller to remain as the personal guarantor no matter what), then the seller must decide to remain on the lease as the personal guarantor in order to effectuate the sale of their business.
-It is a difficult choice, and certainly subject to negotiation.
-Sellers should carefully weigh their options, and seek advice from their attorney and from their professional business broker.

 A favorable long-term lease with strong tenant improvements is a very valuable asset for many retail-oriented businesses, and every seller should review their lease and attempt to maximize their leasehold rights prior to selling their business.